LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

    Controls cleaning of the intermediate Prolog files generated when compiling Logtalk source files.
 Possible option values are ``off`` and ``on`` (the usual default).
-When turned on, intermediate files are deleted after loading and all source files are recompiled disregarding any existing intermediate files.
+When turned on, intermediate files are deleted after loading, and all source files are recompiled disregarding any existing intermediate files.
 When turned off, the intermediate files are kept.
 This is useful when embedding applications, which requires collecting the intermediate code, and when working on